SHSMJ200/Bargh_ML/tasks.md

 * Why different loss between Neural Net error and our manual RMSE error
 * From the beginning of Khordad, mid-load can be considered.
 * The difference between our production changes and what was mentioned in the meeting.
+* Give interval to the model and get interval.
 *